Will you become an Employer with Heart?

 Neonatal Care (Leave and Pay) legislation

-Since the charity’s birth in 2014, we called on the government to extend parental leave for families whose babies are born prematurely.
+Since the charity’s birth in 2014, we have called on the government to extend parental leave for families whose babies are born prematurely.
 More than 357,000 people signed our petition, we organised a march to Parliament and we met various Business Ministers and MPs to keep the issue high on the agenda.
-In 2022, after successful campaigning, we worked with Stuart C McDonald MP on his private member’s ballot bill, Neonatal Care (Leave and Pay).
+In 2022, after successful campaigning, we were pleased to support Stuart C McDonald MP with his Private Member’s Bill, Neonatal Care (Leave and Pay).
+For a full rundown of a decade of campaign milestones, visit our Story so far page.

-The Neonatal Care (Leave and Pay) Bill received Royal Assent and became law in 2023, however, it will not become available to parents and carers until April 2025.
-We urge employers not to wait, and to support their staff now!
+The Neonatal Care (Leave and Pay) Bill received Royal Assent and became law in 2023.
+It will be available to parents and carers from April 2025.
+But employers don’t have to wait or only update policies to meet statutory minimums: we continue to ask all businesses and organisations to become Employers with Heart.